 During a partition, the property is sold and the proceeds are divided proportionately based on the parties’ respective ownership interests.
 Because this process requires a court order, it can be expensive, reducing the proceeds each party receives upon sale.

-At Zacks, Freedman & Patterson, PC, we know the law — and we know how to make it work for you.
+At Zacks & Freedman, PC, our property litigation attorney team knows the law — and we know how to make it work for you.
 When litigation and/or partition is necessary, we will go to court and fight to make sure your interests prevail.